Yuvaraj787/CLOUD-NOTES-APP/README.md

 5. This application requires the installation of express framework which is done by this
    command prompt at the system terminal, <strong>npm install express --save</strong>.

-6. Body-Parser installation is installed by using npm install body-parser -- save at system terminal.
-Body-Parser is node.js middleware that parses incoming/user request bodies in a middleware before the handlers.
+6. Body-Parser installation is installed by using<strong>npm install body-parser -- save
+   </strong>at the system terminal.
+Body-Parser is node.js middleware at parses incoming/user request bodies in a middleware before the handlers.

 7. Nodemon is installed as development dependency meaning that if our application ever goes in production, this package will not be included.
-The command to install nodemon for this case is npm i -D nodemon.
+The command to install nodemon for this case is <strong>npm i -D nodemon</strong>.

    The purpose of this package is to watch for any changes in our files and restart the server instead of us having to do that manually ourselves.
+The screenshot show the working of the nodemon.

       ![alt text](./public/assets/img06.png)